Home

-Roboticists have designed a small robot, known as Salto, that can leap into the air and spring off a wall, or perform multiple vertical jumps in a row.

-Wall-jumping robot is most vertically agile ever12/6/2016 Roboticists at Berkeley Engineering have designed a small robot, known as Salto, that can leap into the air and then spring off a wall, or perform multiple vertical jumps in a row.
+Berkeley engineers named to 30 Under 301/4/2017 Forbes magazine's 30 Under 30 list for 2017, a compilation of the brightest young entrepreneurs, innovators and game changers across 20 industries, includes four Berkeley Engineering alumni: Ankur Aggarwal (M.Eng.'12 EECS) and his college roommates teamed up to found TowerView Health, which sells a smart pill box with custom trays...
 X

-A campus first: Jacobs Hall ranks LEED platinum12/7/2016, by Karen Rhodes, Berkeley Engineering Jacobs Hall, home of the College of Engineering’s Jacobs Institute for Design Innovation, has won platinum certification from the U.S. Green Building Council’s LEED program.
+The future of fungi1/4/2017 Doctoral researcher Sonia Travaglini (M.S.'15 ME) writes about her exploration of the many non-culinary uses of mushrooms, from engineering building blocks and faux leather to bioremediation of toxic waste.
 X

-How a grad student found spyware that could control anybody’s iPhone12/6/2016 Last summer, computer science Ph.D. candidate Bill Marczak stumbled across a program that could spy on an iPhone’s contact list and messages — and even record calls.
-Illuminating shadowy firms that sell spyware to corrupt governments across the globe, Marczak’s story reveals the new arena of cyber-warfare.
+Wall-jumping robot is most vertically agile ever12/6/2016 Roboticists have designed a small robot, known as Salto, that can leap into the air and spring off a wall, or perform multiple vertical jumps in a row.
 X

 -